aimms/documentation/platform/platform-intro.rst

 * Identifier cardinalities tool
 * Math Program Inspector

-For a full description of the AIMMS Diagnostic Tools see the :doc:`User’s Guide </aimms_user>`.
+For a full description of the AIMMS Diagnostic Tools see the :doc:`User’s Guide <ug:index>`.

 Data management